 Dessert – Paris-Brest

 Balls of pastry filled with hazelnut praline cream served with caramel sauce and vanilla ice cream.
 This has to be the most extravagant dessert I have ever seen; beautifully presented and garnished with little specks of gold.
 Sweet but not too heavy making it the perfect way to round off a fantastic meal.
 Also, it tasted liked Ferrero Rocher so a big thumbs up from me.
 Having mentioned we were coming for a special occasion (the 1 year anniversary of LCC) we were presented with a lovely chocolate written note alongside our desserts.

 Aside from the undoubtedly Michelin star worthy food, the level of service and attention to detail is what made our experience at Céleste so extraordinary.
 Every dish was brought out covered by a cloche and only revealed as it was placed on the table, with the sauce drizzled over the meal in front of us, ensuring each tiny detail on the exquisitely presented plates remained perfect.
 The champagne was brought out as soon as we sat down, and each paired glass of wine was placed on the table just before the food arrived.
 Our water glasses were kept constantly filled, and when we finished the bread we were brought another roll straight away.
-We never had to enquire about where the food was, but at the same time we didn’t feel like we were being rushed.
+We never had to inquire about where the food was, but at the same time, we didn’t feel like we were being rushed.
 The waiting staff at Céleste are professional and meticulous, yet charming and welcoming at the same time.
-With the way in which we were escorted around and doted on for the entire evening I have never felt more like royalty in my life.
+With the way in which we were escorted around and doted on for the entire evening, I have never felt more like royalty in my life.

 Everything about Céleste just screams luxury; the decor, the food, the staff, the atmosphere.
 But with a price tag of just £38 for a 3 course dinner and glass of champagne (plus a few complimentary extras) through bookatable, it is affordable and great value for money.